White horse

 “Okay.”

-A few days into our trip we got a message from some friends concerned that someone had stolen our dog.
-Teddy’s a distinctive dog: bright orange with curly wool like a sheep.
-This was actually something of a relief to me, because it partway confirmed that Digby had actually taken Teddy on a walk.
+After we spent a night with family in New Plymouth, we backtracked to an Airbnb just out of Waverley.
+On the drive, we got a message from our friend June, concerned that someone had stolen Teddy.
+Teddy isn’t difficult to spot: he’s orange with curly wool like a sheep.
+I texted back and forth with June until I felt confident I knew who the “strange man” was that she saw Teddy with.
+This was actually something of a relief to me, because it partway confirmed that Digby had taken Teddy for a walk.
 Sir Digby.
 Holding up the sword, catching the light.

-On the day of my birthday, I got to sit and have breakfast in bed, enjoy the incredible handmade cards Neko and Ida had illustrated for me, and play on a brand-new wooden chessboard I received.
-We ended the day in a spa outside, overlooking the sea, with the bubbles jostling us about.
-The cliffs turned black, the sun set the sky mauve, and all we could smell was chlorine and wet grass.
+On the day of my fortieth birthday, I received breakfast in bed, enjoyed some wonderful handmade cards Neko and Ida had illustrated for me, and played chess on a brand-new wooden board, a gift from Vic.
+We ended the day in a spa outside overlooking the sea, with the bubbles jostling about us.
+The cliffs turned black, the sun set the sky mauve, and the air smelled of chlorine and wet grass.

-When it came time to pack and start the car journey home, it occurred to me that I hadn’t given Digby or the house a thought for days.
+When it came time to pack and start the car journey home, it occurred to me that I hadn’t given Digby a thought for days.

-Digby texted Vic at around 10:30am that day to ask when we’d be home.
-He wrote that he had to catch a train to another house, and would be gone by the time we arrived, at around 3pm.
-That was fine, although it would be a shame not to say thanks in person.
+Digby texted Vic at around 10:30am to ask when we’d be home.
+He wrote that he had to catch a train to another house, and would be gone by the time we arrived, which we’d estimated would be around 3pm.
+I wrote back to say that was fine, although I thought it would be a shame not to say thanks in person.
+I wished him all the best.

-As we turned into our street, I started to list the things I wanted to get done with what was left of the day: Unpack the bags.
+As we turned into our street in Paraparaumu late afternoon, I started a mental list of what I wanted to get done with what was left of the day: Unpack the bags.
 Check the chickens.
-Clean the floors.
-Change the litter.
+Change the kitty litter.
 Put on some washing.
+Run the vacuum around.

-We pulled up to the curb.
-Vic headed in through the gate first and I started unloading the car.
-I lugged the first couple of suitcases up the path and saw Vic rushing around picking up dog poo off the lawn.
+We pulled up to the curb outside our place.
+Vic headed in through the gate and I started unloading the car.
+When I started lugging the first couple of suitcases up the path, I saw that Vic was rushing around picking up dog poo off the lawn.

 “What’s going on?”
 I asked.